Seasonal affective disorder: Medication

 SSRI (selective serotonin reuptake inhibitor) antidepressants have proven effective in treating SAD.
 Effective antidepressants are fluoxetine, sertraline, or paroxetine.
 Both fluoxetine and light therapy are 67% effective in treating SAD, according to direct head-to-head trials conducted during the 2006 Can-SAD study.
 Subjects using the light therapy protocol showed earlier clinical improvement, generally within one week of beginning the clinical treatment.
 Bupropion extended-release has been shown to prevent SAD for one in four people, but has not been compared directly to other preventive options in trials.
 In a 2021 updated Cochrane review of second-generation antidepressant medications for the treatment of SAD, a definitive conclusion could not be drawn, due to lack of evidence, and the need for larger randomized controlled trials.

-Modafinil may be an effective and well-tolerated treatment in patients with seasonal affective disorder/winter depression.

-Another explanation is that vitamin D levels are too low when people do not get enough Ultraviolet-B on their skin.
-An alternative to using bright lights is to take vitamin D supplements.
-However, studies did not show a link between vitamin D levels and depressive symptoms in elderly Chinese, nor among elderly British women given only 800IU when 6,000IU is needed.
-5-HTP (an amino acid that helps to produce serotonin, and is often used to help those with depression) has also been suggested as a supplement that may help treat the symptoms of SAD, by lifting mood, and regulating sleep schedule for those with the condition.
-However, those who take antidepressants are not advised to take 5-HTP, as antidepressant medications may combine with the supplement to create dangerously high levels of serotonin – potentially resulting in serotonin syndrome.
+Vitamin D supplementation may help correct common deficiencies in people with winter-pattern SAD and can complement other treatments, but evidence for it as a standalone therapy is mixed and inconclusive.